dartmouth-cs52-20S/project-api-greentrace/README.md

 #### GET /api/events

 - No parameters
-- Returns all latitude,longitude pairs that have been added
+- Returns all Event objects that have been added.
+For an Event instance, `event`, `event.location.coordinates` is an array that contains longitude at index 0 and latitude at index 1.

 #### POST /api/events